Strain-induced exciton mobility in layered WS2 from first principles: Strain effects on exciton mobility

-In the absence of strain, exciton broadening follows the expected ballistic trend—where the square of the spatial width scales linearly with the square of time—for all initial momentum-space widths.
+A particularly intriguing aspect of exciton transport in strained TMDs is the emergence of anomalous diffusion regimes, including reports of so-called "negative" diffusion, where exciton distributions appear to contract rather than broaden over time.
+While proper diffusion typically arises from interparticle interactions, ballistic broadening contributes to the overall spatial expansion and can serve as a proxy for interpreting such anomalous behaviors.
+In anisotropic strain landscapes, exciton distributions often become distorted, prompting us to analyze the time evolution of distribution widths projected along orthogonal directions, where the profiles remain approximately Gaussian throughout propagation.
+In the absence of strain, exciton broadening follows the expected ballistic trend, where the square of the spatial width scales linearly with the square of time for all initial momentum-space widths.
 The slope of this relationship depends on the initial spread in momentum space, consistent with semiclassical expectations.
 Under nonzero strain, however, the broadening deviates from this ideal.
 To classify these deviations, we introduce a normalized width by comparing each strained system to its corresponding unstrained counterpart.
 A normalized width greater than one indicates super-ballistic broadening; values below one indicate sub-ballistic behavior.

 Figure~\ref{fig:Fig4} presents the frequency of these regimes across different strain profiles, initial exciton positions, and momentum-space widths.
 The strain profile geometry emerges as the dominant factor shaping the broadening behavior, while the initial momentum width plays a negligible role.
 Parabolic strain profiles yield consistent behavior: convex profiles produce super-ballistic broadening, while concave profiles lead to sub-ballistic broadening.
 Linear strain profiles tend to exhibit super-ballistic broadening unless coupled with nonlinearity in an orthogonal direction, which then suppresses the expansion.
 Cubic profiles display position-dependent behavior: excitons initialized in convex regions broaden super-ballistically, while those in concave regions are sub-ballistic.
 At inflection points, broadening is approximately ballistic.

-Strikingly, combinations of sub-ballistic broadening and suppressed drift in the same direction give rise to negative broadening.
-These results provide microscopic insight into the possible origin of anomalous and negative diffusion observed in experiments, and demonstrate how the geometry of the strain landscape can be harnessed to control exciton transport in 2D materials.
+Interestingly, combinations of sub-ballistic broadening and suppressed drift in the same direction give rise to negative broadening.
+These results can provide a possible explanation for the experimentally observed anomalous and negative diffusion, and demonstrate how the geometry of the strain landscape can be harnessed to control exciton transport in 2D materials.